DavidTorbics20/TanksGame/README.md

 - 0.XX.0. -> new things added to the game but not gamebreaking, for example new animations
 - 0.0.XX. -> just some minor changes like bug fixes

 Not all updates will be mentioned because they only exist for testing purpose and are insignificant otherwise.
 Only the complete version of an update will be noted.
+The version not mentioned here are still playable in the ./Tanks - Projekt/Builds/ folder.

 ## __02.03.2022 - The Beginning__